mattlee1/color-sort-tabs/README.md

 				"key":"ctrl+7"
 }],

 Next download this repository and include it in the directory %USERPROFILE%\.vscode\extensions.
 Restart VSCode and press ctrl+8 to change the color of your active tab.
 A command prompt will appear asking you for the css color or hex code that you wish to use.
-Then press ctrl + 7 to reload the css, and click restart VSCode.
+Once you've changed the color of all the tabs you want, press ctrl + 7 to reload the css, and click restart VSCode.